 Browsing 70 - 80 results of 347 programs for category - Science in Action

+We speak with glaciologists Slawek Tulaczyk and Jake Walter, who study ice-sheet dynamics.
+Join us as we talk to scientists working with IceCube, a neutrino telescope buried in the ice under the South Pole.
 In this webcast from Antarctica, we meet up with Ted Scambos, a glaciologist from the University of Colorado and the National Snow and Ice Data Center.
 Solomon helps remote field camps with food.
 Today we found him making up one of the most important foods - gorp (often called "trail mix").
 Check out the cool tool he uses to mix the tasty treat.
 Photographer watches Adelie penguins file past him and take to the water in a crack in the sea ice.
 Adelie penguins walk right by photographers on their way to a crack in the sea ice.
 Peggy Malloy is THE person you want to be friends with if you are going out into the field with decent food.
 She is responsible for the field camp food stores.
 People who are out in the field need to be supplied with food.
 LOTS of food!
 Ice Stories correspondent Kelly Carroll reports from a storm at Tango 1 Camp, a remote camp deep in the Transantarctic Mountains.
 In this live webcast, we look deeper into the film 'Ice People.'
 We speak with noted geologists Allan Ashworth and Adam Lewis, and filmmaker Anne Aghion in our San Francisco studio.